 (2) Assumes no exercise of the Underwriters' over-allotment option.
-Excludes: (i) 3,948,341 shares of Common Stock issuable upon exercise of stock options, and (ii) convertible preferred stock convertible into 1,665,793 shares of Common Stock, each outstanding as of December 31, 1997.
+Excludes: (i) 3,948,101 shares of Common Stock issuable upon exercise of stock options, (ii) 30,145 shares of Common Stock issuable upon exercise of warrants and (iii) convertible preferred stock convertible into 1,665,793 shares of Common Stock, each outstanding as of December 31, 1997.
 See Note 8 of Notes to Consolidated Financial Statements.